NormalVR/Normcore-Documentation/docs/normcore-private/webhooks.md

 ### On-Premises
 The webhook URL can be specified using the `webhook-url` property of `matcher-config.yaml`.
 The URL must use `https` and a valid certificate authority.
 If this URL is unreachable or does not have a valid certificate, all requests will be denied.

+## Actions
+Normcore sends webhook requests for the following actions:

+- **GetRegionsList**: Fired whenever a client requests a list of available regions.
+- **ConnectToNextAvailableQuickmatchRoom**: Called when a client requests connecting to the next available quickmatch room.
+The webhook can approve or deny the request before Normcore reserves space or spins up a fresh room.
+This action includes `roomGroupName` and `capacity` values.
+- **ConnectToRoom**: Called whenever a client attempts to connect to a room server.
+This action is also called after a `ConnectToNextAvailableQuickmatchRoom` request is approved and a room has been selected for the client.

 ## Request format
 When the matcher needs to authenticate one or more requests, it sends a POST request to the webhook endpoint.
 The request includes a JSON-serialized body with a map of requests to verify.